RWS/dxa-html-design/README.md

-dxa-html-design
+SDL Digital Experience Accelerator Whitelabel HTML Design
 ===
-SDL Digital Experience Accelerator Whitelabel HTML Design

 About
 -----
-The SDL Digital Experience Accelerator (DXA) is a reference implementation of SDL Web (version 8, 8.5, or Cloud) that we provide to help you more quickly create, design, and publish a website based on SDL Web.
+The SDL Digital Experience Accelerator (DXA) is a reference implementation of SDL Tridion Sites 9 and SDL Web 8 intended to help you create, design and publish an SDL Tridion/Web-based website quickly.

 DXA is available for both .NET and Java web applications.
-Its modular architecture consists of a framework and example web application, which includes all core SDL Web functionality as well as separate Modules for additional, optional functionality.
+Its modular architecture consists of a framework and example web application, which includes all core SDL Tridion/Web functionality as well as separate Modules for additional, optional functionality.

 This repository contains the source code of the DXA whitelabel HTML design to allow you to log issues, fork and submit pull requests in case you want to notify us of changes you would like to see.

 Support
 ---------------
-At SDL we take your investment in Digital Experience very seriously, and will do our best to support you throughout this journey.
-If you encounter any issues with the Digital Experience Accelerator, please reach out to us via one of the following channels:
+At SDL we take your investment in Digital Experience very seriously, if you encounter any issues with the Digital Experience Accelerator, please use one of the following channels:

 - Report issues directly in [this repository](https://github.com/sdl/dxa-html-design/issues)
-- Ask questions 24/7 on the SDL Web Community at https://tridion.stackexchange.com
+- Ask questions 24/7 on the SDL Tridion Community at https://tridion.stackexchange.com
-- Contact Technical Support through the SDL Support web portal at https://www.sdl.com/support
+- Contact SDL Professional Services for DXA release management support packages to accelerate your support requirements

 Documentation
 -------------
-Documentation can be found online in the SDL documentation portal: http://docs.sdl.com/sdldxa20
+Documentation can be found online in the SDL documentation portal: http://docs.sdl.com/sdldxa

 Repositories